Banner Health

 • How symptoms impact your life

-At your appointment, your provider will probably ask about what you eat, when you eat and what foods trigger your symptoms.
+At your appointment, your provider will likely ask about what you eat, when you eat and which foods trigger your symptoms.
 They may want to know if you smoke or drink alcohol, how physically active you are and what you do to manage stress.

-They may also ask about the medications and supplements you are taking (whether they are for GERD symptoms or other conditions) and your personal or family history of digestive problems.
+They may also ask about any medications and supplements you are taking and your personal or family history of digestive problems.

-If your provider thinks you might have GERD, they may suggest one or more of these tests to be sure about the diagnosis and also to check how severe it is.
+If your provider suspects GERD, they may recommend one or more diagnostic tests to confirm the condition and assess its severity.
 With that information, they can recommend a treatment plan that will work for you.

 • Endoscopy: In this test, your provider starts by giving you a sedation (calming) medicine so you are comfortable and don’t feel anything during the procedure.
 They will then pass a flexible, narrow tube with a very small camera (an endoscope) through your mouth and into your esophagus (the tube-like part of your digestive system that connects your throat to your stomach) and stomach.
-Endoscopy may spot inflammation, irritation or damage .
-A small sample of any inflamed tissue may be taken (biopsied) to check for other conditions, like acid reflux and Barrett’s esophagus.
+Endoscopy may identify inflammation, irritation or damage.
+A small tissue sample (biopsy) may be taken to check for related conditions, such as Barrett’s esophagus.

 • pH monitoring test: With pH monitoring, your provider measures how often acid reaches your esophagus and how long it stays there.
-That way, your provider can tell how often you have acid reflux episodes and how long they last.
-PH monitoring tests can be done in two ways: by placing a small tube through your nose and into your esophagus or placing a small capsule into the esophagus when you have an endoscopy.
+That way, your provider can tell how often you have acid reflux episodes and how long they last. pH monitoring tests can be done in two ways: by placing a small tube through your nose and into your esophagus or placing a small capsule into the esophagus during an endoscopy.
 The capsule records the acidity levels then falls away and easily passes through the body when it’s no longer needed.

-• Barium swallow test: A type of X-ray where you swallow barium, a liquid that makes it easier to see the esophagus and any problems with it on the X-ray.
+• Barium swallow test: A type of X-ray in which you swallow barium, a liquid that helps highlight the esophagus and any abnormalities on imaging.

 • Esophageal manometry: For this test, your provider places a thin, flexible tube through your nose and into your esophagus and stomach.
 The tube has pressure sensors that can measure how strong and coordinated the muscles are in your esophagus.

-With an endoscopy, you will need someone to drive you home and you may want to rest that day while the medicine wears off.
-Otherwise, most of the time, you can go on with your day right after your test without needing any recovery time
+With an endoscopy, you will need someone to drive you home and you may want to rest for the remainder of the day while the medication wears off.
+For most other tests, you can usually return to your normal activities right away.

-If you are diagnosed with GERD, there are several treatment options, including lifestyle changes, medication and sometimes, surgery.
+If you are diagnosed with GERD, several treatment options may be recommended, including lifestyle changes, medication and, in some cases, surgery.